SolarianVulpine/atlas-shell/init_files_variables_and_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads - Create a script that counts the number of directories in the PATH
 4. Global variables - Create a script that lists environment variables
 5. Local variables - create a script that lists all local variables and environment variables, and functions
+6. Local variable - Create a script that create a new local variable